 God does not change (James 1:17).
 He does not gradually evolve from a God of wrath or justice to a God of love.
 His love is eternal.
 His words to the people of the Old Testament are valid for people of all times: “I love you with an everlasting love” (Jer 31:3).

-It is often said that God’s love is clearly expressed only in the New Testament, while the “God of the Old Testament” is a God of justice and wrath.
-But if we study the whole Bible carefully, we will understand that God does not have a dual personality.
+God’s love is expressed only in the New Testament, while the “God of the Old Testament” is a God of justice and wrath.
+But if we study the Bible carefully, we will understand that God does not have a dual personality.
 Although His love was fully manifested through Christ (as shown in the New Testament), the God of the Old Testament is equally the God of ultimate love.

 Is the God of the Old Testament different from the New Testament?

 Because there are differences between the two biblical books, there is also some change in God’s behavior.
-The Old Testament contains the Law and the Prophets, we find the Old Covenant (man’s salvation by fulfilling the Law) and the New Testament contains salvation through the sacrifice of Jesus Christ.
-Also, the Old Testament was a piece of the Jewish religion, the New Testament is from Jesus, and is the basic text of Christianity.
-The Old Testament was also taken up by Christians in Christianity.
+The Old Testament contains the Law and the Prophets; we find the Old Covenant (man’s salvation by fulfilling the Law), and the New Testament has salvation through the sacrifice of Jesus Christ.
+Also, the Old Testament was a piece of the Jewish religion, and the New Testament is from Jesus and is the introductory text of Christianity.
+Christians also took up Old Testament Christianity.

-The God of the Old Testament is different from the God of the New Testament because in the Old Testament, God was much more revengeful, self-centered, and deceitful, and in the New Testament, it was “revised” because Jesus redeemed mankind by His death on the cross.
+The God of the Old Testament is different from the God of the New Testament because God was much more revengeful, self-centered, and deceitful in the Old Testament.
+The New Testament was “revised” because Jesus redeemed mankind by His death on the cross.

-Concerning the eternal truth of God’s continuity and unchangeability there are, both in the Scriptures and in other forms of testimony about God (of nature, of human experience, of history), many more revelations waiting to be explored.
-Continuity and immutability never apply to something, but only to Someone.
+Concerning the eternal truth of God’s continuity and unchangeability, many more revelations are waiting to be explored in the Scriptures and other testimony about God (of nature, human experience, and history).
+Continuity and immutability never apply to something but only to Someone.

-God of Old Testament VS God of New Testament
+God of the Old Testament VS God of the New Testament

 3 Facts about God of The Old Testament